Center for Neural Circuits and Behavior

-By the time of the minor proposition (see below), students are expected to demonstrate competence in the basics of neuroscience by taking five quarters of mandatory course work—three quarters of Basic Neuroscience (Neurosci 200 A-B-C), and one quarter each of Neuroanatomy Lab (Neurosci 257) and Statistical Methods and Experimental Design (Neurosci 225).
-In addition, students choose among various core elective courses, such as Molecular and Cellular Neuroendocrinology (Neurosci 222), Neuropsychopharmacology (Neurosci 277), Molecular and Cellular Neurobiology (Neurosci 268), Developmental Neuroscience (Neurosci 263) and approved courses from other graduate departments.
-Students are also permitted to substitute previous courses that are similar to the Neurosciences core courses.
-Such a substitution would require approval of the chair of the Curriculum Committee or the director of the Graduate Program.
+By the end of the second year, students are expected to demonstrate competence in the basics of neuroscience by taking five quarters of mandatory course work—three quarters of Basic Neuroscience (Neurosci 200 A-B-C), and one quarter each of Neuroanatomy Lab (Neurosci 257), Statistical Methods and Experimental Design (Neurosci 225), and Minor Proposition (Neurosci 280).
+In addition, students choose among various core elective courses, such as Molecular and Cellular Neuroendocrinology (Neurosci 222), Neuropsychopharmacology (Neurosci 277), Molecular and Cellular Neurobiology (Neurosci 268), Developmental Neuroscience (Neurosci 263), and approved courses from other graduate departments.
+Students are also permitted to substitute previous courses that are similar to the neurosciences core courses.
+Such a substitution would require approval of the chair of the curriculum committee or the director of the Graduate Program.

-During the second year, students are expected to propose and initiate work on a dissertation problem under the guidance of a faculty preceptor.
-The neurosciences group at UC San Diego currently conducts animal research and clinical studies in the fields of neuroanatomy, neurochemistry, neuropharmacology, neurophysiology, comparative neurology, physiology of excitable membranes, synaptic transmission, neuronal integration and coding, nervous system tissue culture, neuroimmunology, brain function, sensory physiology, motor mechanism, and systems analysis as applied to neurological problems.
+During the third year, students are expected to propose and initiate work on a dissertation problem under the guidance of a faculty adviser.
+The group in neurosciences faculty at UC San Diego currently conducts animal research and clinical studies in the fields of neuroanatomy, neurochemistry, neuropharmacology, neurophysiology, comparative neurology, physiology of excitable membranes, synaptic transmission, neuronal integration and coding, nervous system tissue culture, neuroimmunology, brain function, sensory physiology, motor mechanism, and systems analysis as applied to neurological problems.

 This examination, a university requirement, focuses on the proposed research that the student will undertake for his or her dissertation.
 This examination is conducted by the approved doctoral committee.

-The required formalities listed in the Instruction for Preparation and Submission of Doctoral Dissertations issued by the Office of Graduate Studies and Research to students should be followed closely.
-The final examination includes both a public presentation followed by a closed defense of the dissertation with members of the Committee.
+The required formalities listed in the Instruction for Preparation and Submission of Doctoral Dissertations issued by the Office of Graduate Studies to students should be followed closely.
+The final examination includes both a public presentation followed by a closed defense of the dissertation with members of the committee.

 All students are required to perform as a teaching assistant for at least one quarter during their graduate career.
-To this end, opportunities to lecture and assist in laboratory exercises and demonstrations are available through a number of departments, including neurosciences, biology, and cognitive science.
+To this end, opportunities to lecture and assist in laboratory exercises and demonstrations are available through a number of departments, including neurosciences, biology, cognitive science, and psychology.

 PhD Time Limit Policies